UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 ~~~
 {: .output}

+## Remembering function names and arguments

 Don't worry about trying to remember every function in R. You
 can simply look them up on Google, or if you can remember the
-start of the function's name, use the tab completion in RStudio.
+start of the function's name, press tab.
+This will show a list of
+functions whose name matches what you've typed so far; this is known
+as tab completion, and can save a lot of typing (and reduce the risk
+of typing errors).
+Tab completion works in R (i.e. running it out
+of RStudio), and in RStudio.
+In RStudio this feature is even more useful; a
+extract of the function's help file will be shown alongside the function name.

 This is one advantage that RStudio has over R on its own, it
 has auto-completion abilities that allow you to more easily